[vc_row][vc_column][vc_column_text]

 Bullying is one of the worst things that can happen to a child, for its effects run far deeper than a nasty scar from a playground squabble.
 While the world worries about how to put an end to bullying, it is hardly considered an issue in Pakistan.
 Mahrukh Nadeem writes why we need to wake and address this invisible disease.

-Letter As soon Sara came back from school she locked herself up in room, skipped her meal and went to bed early without finishing her homework.
+s soon Sara came back from school she locked herself up in room, skipped her meal and went to bed early without finishing her homework.
 She woke up with a complaint of having stomachache.
 Sara started missing her school frequently, she often felt sick in the morning and her mother was observing behavioral changes in her.
 She was no longer the talkative girl she was and her class performance was getting poor.
 Her mother decided to talk to her best friend.
 It was then when she got to know what was happening to Sara.
-Her physical and mental health was falling courtesy of some of her mean class fellows who mocked her for her stammering and called her by foul names”
+Her physical and mental health was falling courtesy of some of her mean class fellows who mocked her for her stammering and called her by foul names”.

 Falling under the category of an antisocial behavior, bullying is aggressive and persistent display of power to hurt others; it may be verbal, physical or sexist.